Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 3. Create a Network from the GCP UI Console:
    1. Go to **VPC Networks** > **Create VPC Networks**
-   2. Put in the appropriate network name. *ocp-network* is used in this demo.
+   2. Put in the appropriate network name. *ocp-network* is used in this exercise.
    3. Add 2 new subnets within this network:
          1. For the Master Nodes & Bootstrap node:
              1. Name: master-subnet